hirosystems/docs/docs/platform/faq.md

 ### I see an error: 'Unable to retrieve contract ...' in the browser console.
 How do I resolve it?

-Currently, "clarinet integrate", and "requirements" aren't supported in Clarinet installed in Hiro Platform.
+Currently, "clarinet devnet start", and "requirements" aren't supported in Clarinet installed in Hiro Platform.
 These are on the roadmap.